Celtic Cross Tarot – How to set it all up

 The celtic cross tarot spread is a typical 10 card spread.
 It can give you an in depth look into the situation you are wanting to know the answers to.
 The following is how to set the spread up or to understand how a tarot reader will have done it for you during a reading.
-Shuffle and Cut the cards as shown in the picture above.
+Shuffle and Cut the deck as shown in the picture above.

 At this time you should have 2 cards in the center, and one card at each of the 4 compass points.

 When interpreting the spread, remember the cards relate to one another.
-You should see several cards in the spread with similar meanings.
+You should see several in the spread with similar meanings.